AlyonaCIA/SOLAR/API/README.md

 # Anomaly Detection and Clustering Pipeline

-This pipeline is designed to perform anomaly detection on images (in JP2 format) and apply a clustering process using the K-Means algorithm.
-The pipeline follows these steps:
+This pipeline performs anomaly detection on images (in FITS or JP2 format) and applies clustering using the K-Means algorithm.
+The main steps are:

-1. **Loading and Preprocessing Data**: Loads JP2 images, applies masks, and prepares the data for anomaly detection.
+1. **Loading and Preprocessing Data**: Loads solar images, applies masks, and prepares the data for anomaly detection.
-2. **Anomaly Detection**: Uses the Isolation Forest algorithm to detect anomalies in the images.
+2. **Anomaly Detection**: Uses the Isolation Forest algorithm to identify anomalies in the images.
-3. **Thresholding and Clustering**: Applies different thresholds to classify anomalies and then uses K-Means for clustering the detected anomalies.
+3. **Thresholding and Clustering**: Applies multiple thresholds to classify anomalies, followed by clustering with K-Means.
-4. **Visualization**: Generates visualizations of the results, including anomaly maps and clustering results.
+4. **Visualization**: Generates visualizations such as anomaly maps and clustering results.

+---

 ## Requirements